EventFahrplan/EventFahrplan-website/docs/src/index.md

 {.appfeatures .content-list}

 # Integrations {.appintegrations-headline .headline}
-The app is built to be extendable and to be integrated with other software systems.
+The app is designed to be extensible and integrate with other software systems.
 The following projects are already supported and can be enabled as needed.
-* If you are using the [c3nav indoor navigation](https://c3nav.de) then EventFahrplan has a navigation option right at the session details screen ready for you to find your way to the next room.
+* If you are using the [c3nav indoor navigation](https://c3nav.de), then EventFahrplan has a navigation option right on the session details screen ready for you to find your way to the next room.
-* If your using the [Engelsystem project](https://engelsystem.de) for coordinating helpers and working shifts at your event then you can make helpers happy!
+* If you use the [Engelsystem project](https://engelsystem.de) to coordinate helpers and work shifts at your event then you can make your helpers happy!
 EventFahrplan supports loading personal working shifts from the Engelsystem into the app.
-* If you are storing your session recordings at [media.ccc.de](http://media.ccc.de) we recommend using the [Chaosflix Android app](https://github.com/NiciDieNase/chaosflix) to consume the videos.
-EventFahrplan allows to share favorites with Chaosflix to have your playlist ready in seconds.
+* If you save your session recordings at [media.ccc.de](http://media.ccc.de) we recommend to use the [Chaosflix Android app](https://github.com/NiciDieNase/chaosflix) to watch the videos.
+EventFahrplan allows you to share your favorites with Chaosflix to have your playlist ready in seconds.
 {.appintegrations .content-list}

 # Supported languages {.applanguages-headline .headline}
 The user interface of EventFahrplan can be translated into any language.
-Session descriptions must be edited by the event host.
-Currently, the following languages are ready to use:
+Session descriptions have to be edited by the organizer.
+The following languages are currently available:
 * Danish {.da}
 * Dutch {.nl}
 * English {.us}